Polymer/old-docs-site/1.0/docs/devguide/behaviors.md

 by a behavior.** If multiple behaviors define the same function, the **last** behavior in the `behaviors` array takes precedence.

+## Definining behaviors

+To define a behavior, create a JavaScript object that you can reference from your element definition.
+The following example simply adds `HighlightBehavior` to the global scope:

 `highlight-behavior.html`: